 The CELI Certification, issued by the University for Foreigners of Perugia, is recognized by the Italian State on the basis of an agreement with the Ministry of Foreign Affairs.
 The subdivision of the examination in the different levels of difficulty refers to the Common European Framework of Reference for language knowledge of the Council of Europe.
 The CELI exam is an official tool for verifying and evaluating language and communication skills.

-There are six CELI levels: Level A1, Level A2, Level B1, Level B2, Level C1 and Level C2.
+There are six CELI levels: Level A1, Level A2, Level B1, Level B1 cittadinanza (offered only in Italy), Level B2, Level C1 and Level C2.
 Each of them identifies progressively higher linguistic and communicative competence.
-Level B1 corresponds to the basic level of competence of the Italian language as a foreign language; level C2 corresponds to the level of knowledge of Italian required in the professional field.
+Level B1 corresponds to an intermediate level of competence of the Italian language as a foreign language; level C2 corresponds to the level of knowledge of Italian required in the professional field.

 All tests are produced and evaluated based on the European parameters set in the Council of Europe documents.

 To achieve certification at one of the six levels, it is necessary to pass an exam consisting of four parts (five for Levels B2-C2) with different tests on basic skills: listening, reading, meta-linguistic competence, written production and oral production.